 This collaboration between Grand Canyon Conservancy and the National Park Service provides engaging, curriculum-based activities and experiences for middle and high school-aged students.

-In-park, one-day, and multi-day programs have been suspended for the 2020 season due to the COVID-19 public health emergency.
+In-park, one-day, and multi-day programs have been suspended for the 2021 season due to the COVID-19 pandemic.
 To keep Grand Canyon alive in the minds of our youngest enthusiasts, we have produced an e-learning program called Canyon Field School @Home.

 Canyon Field School @Home brings geology, ecology, human history, and dark skies curriculum to parents, educators, clubs, and children through online videos and downloadable activity booklets.
 These fun and focused learning tools double as a universal window through which STEAM (Science, Technology, Engineering, Art, and Mathematics) fields of study are connected to the natural world.

-Once Canyon Field School resumes in-park programming for students and school groups in 2021, these and other online educational tools will serve as pre-and-post-visit resources, to both anticipate and solidify their experience to the incomparable Grand Canyon National Park.
+Once Canyon Field School resumes in-park programming for students and school groups when it is safe to do so, these and other online educational tools will serve as pre-and-post-visit resources, to both anticipate and solidify their experience at Grand Canyon National Park.